 ATC is a small minority owned company specializing in coatings that offer a wide variety of solutions for difficult wear and corrosion problems.
 ATC's Heat Treating services offer heat treatment covering a range of materials, specializing in advanced engineering alloys, like Grade 91, that require very precise control of temperature.

 CES is a division of ATC offering a broad range of engineering services that include industry experts in metallurgy, failure analysis, and advanced materials Metallurgical lab testing and research (Grade 91 material development with ORNL).
 Combustion Engineering Solutions are experts in Boiler and HRSG design, retrofit, and material supply Project Management.
-With over 300 years of experience in the industry CES is a ISO 9001 Certified company that strives to support the commercial success of our clients by providing superior technical services and problem-solving capabilities covering all materials-related issues in as timely and cost-effective manner as possible.
+With over 300 years of experience in the industry, CES is certified to the current ISO 9001 Standard.
+CES strives to support the commercial success of our clients by providing superior technical services and problem-solving capabilities covering all materials-related issues in as timely and cost-effective manner as possible.

 The overall objective of the project is to significantly improve the reliability and efficiency of existing coal-fired power plants under flexible operating conditions by deploying a technology to modify the surface chemistry of creep-strength-enhanced steel tubing to substantially improve its steam-side oxidation resistance at a cost and scale that enables its ready acceptance for use by the power generation industry.

 All tubing being supplied will be chromized by the diffusion process and will maintain thickness of chromium enriched layer of .010".
 There will be a minimum chromium content of 25% of the outer surface of the tube.